-We have determined and certify in compliance with the requirements of the Unfunded Mandates Act, 2 U.S.C.
-1502 et seq., that this rulemaking will not impose a cost of \$100 million or more in any given year on local or State government or private entities.
+We have determined and certify, in compliance with the requirements of the Unfunded Mandates Reform Act, 2 U.S.C.
+1502 et seq., that this rulemaking will not "significantly or uniquely" affect small governments, and will not produce a Federal mandate of \$100 million or more in any given year on local or State government or private entities.
+Therefore, this rule is not a "significant regulatory action" under the Unfunded Mandates Reform Act.